 - View wildlife.
 Manitoba stands on the opposite side of Canyon Creek gorge from the Seward Highway.
 The trail and bridge to the facility provide the only practical access to a vast tract of wild land that sees almost no human visitation.

 - Pick berries.
 In August and September, the area produces a great crop.
+For a cursory guide to local berries, check out this blog post!

 - Meet people.
 Unless you’ve rented the whole facility, Manitoba could easily have other patrons sharing the cabin while you’re there.
 Think of it as a cosmopolitan trekking experience!